 Merit-Based Scholarships

-Many education providers recognize academic excellence through:
+Many education providers recognise academic excellence through:

 - Full or partial tuition scholarships for outstanding candidates

-- Performance based fee reductions for continuing students
+- Performance-based fee reductions for continuing students

-- Award programs recognizing examination achievement
+- Award programs recognising examination achievement

 - Ambassador programs for exceptional student representatives